 The Center for Public Integrity and NBC released reports about the struggles in Uniontown.
 CPI called their piece, “Thirty miles from Selma, a different kind of civil rights struggle.”
-NBC covered residents with a few videos, they called their story, “Welcome to Uniontown: Arrowhead Landfill Battle a Modern Civil Rights Struggle.”
+NBC covered residents with videos, they called their story, “Welcome to Uniontown: Arrowhead Landfill Battle a Modern Civil Rights Struggle.”

 Black Belt Citizens participated in the Alabamians for Restoration Conference, a day of community workshops, cross-sector conversation, and training with a diverse group of partners who united under a common banner to work towards social and climate justice.
 The conference was organized by the Alabama Center for Rural Enterprise, AL NAACP, Center for Earth Ethics, Equal Justice Initiative, Alabama Rivers Alliance, and the Climate Speakers Network.

-BBC President, Esther Calhoun traveled to Montgomery to address the Dalriada United Methodist Church on the dangers and hazards of living near coal ash.
+Black Belt Citizens traveled to Montgomery to address the Dalriada United Methodist Church on the dangers and hazards of living near coal ash.

 An Alabama Power Company executive met with the Black Belt Citizens and tried to negotiate and offer partnerships.
 APCO is Al’s largest producer and holder of coal ash.